datasentinel/datasentinel_toolkit/README.md

-# The Datasentinel toolkit helps you easily use the API
+# This toolkit helps you easily use the API

+## Documentation

+The Datasentinel documentation is available at [doc.datasentinel.io/index.html](https://doc.datasentinel.io/index.html).

-- ### Some ansible playbooks are present as examples to help you use API
+- Some ansible playbooks are present as examples to help you
-- ### ansible is installed and configured on the Datasentinel platform server.
+- ansible is installed and configured on the Datasentinel platform server.
 Connect as datasentinel user.

 ```
 ansible --version
 ```

-- ### To use API, you need to authenticate with a user:password.
+- To use API, you need to authenticate with a user/password to get a valid access token
-- ### User must be created in the UI with a **data admin** or **developer** profile

 ## 1. Activity API